vasquini/EDLB-micropipe/README.md

 # Structure of the output folders

 Structure after running Dorado basecaller:
-* **YourFolderName** Uses the name that was specified as the output directory.
+* **dorado_results/** Uses the name that was specified as the output directory (default name is **dorado_results** can be editted in doradobasecaller.config).
 It cointains folders with the names of your samples.
 The POD5 files given were already demultiplexed before being basecalled.
 Under each sample folder:
 * contains the Fastq files belonging to the sample.